Starting kindergarten can be exciting, fun, and a little scary. And that’s just for the parents.

 Next, the teacher will assess your child’s skills in six areas: social-emotional, language, literacy, physical, cognitive, and mathematics.
 This helps the teacher learn what your child knows already and what areas need improvement.

 Lastly, teachers and early learning professionals meet to share information and support a smooth transition for your child into the classroom.
-Eventually, the hope is to have all schools in Washington State participating in WaKIDS.

 To learn more about each area and activities that you can do with your child to develop these skills, please see below.